hweikel/travelog/content/posts/2021-05-15/index.md

 ![](/posts/2021-05-15/arran4.JPG)

 Scouting farther down the ridge, I startled a Glaswegian photographer balanced on an outcropping beneath the next peak, Cìr Mhòr.
 James and his girlfriend had been stuck there for two days and hadn’t yet found a path up.
 Their own first attempt of The Saddle had been cut short a year prior when ice and a named storm forced them to ground on the shoulder of Goatfell.
-He directed us down past his tent, where his girlfriend pored over an OS map for routes to the large cave visible on the Corbett’s side, and then right at a crossroads, dropping into Glen Sannox to make camp.
+He directed us down past his tent, where his girlfriend pored over an OS map for routes to the large cave visible on the Corbett’s side, and then right at the crossroads, dropping into Glen Sannox to make camp.

 ![](/posts/2021-05-15/arran5.JPG)

-Despite the Scots’ assurances, the descent seemed more treacherous than the arete.
+Despite the Scots’ assurances, the descent seemed more treacherous than the ridge.
 After a false start onto scree, we doubled back and lowered ourselves into the Whin Dyke, an eroded channel coated in snowmelt, which formed thin sheets of moss as it trickled down into the glen.

-At 8:45, we stepped onto flat ground in Glen Sannox and plunged our heads into a broad, healthy stream that ran down from Cìr Mhòr to the sea.
+At 8:45, we stepped onto flat ground in Glen Sannox and plunged our heads into a broad, ardent stream that ran down from Cìr Mhòr to the sea.
 Wheaton urged us on, promising a treeline two miles ahead where he could string up his new ENO hammock system.
 When we reached the trees, however, they proved useless: scrubby and misshapen, emerging haphazardly from black pools set down amidst the ruins of some early agrarian lifestyle.

 ![](/posts/2021-05-15/arran6.JPG)
 ![](/posts/2021-05-15/arran7.JPG)